OWASP/www-project-developer-guide/draft/14-checklist/04-encode-escape-data.md

 such as operating system commands, so encoding and escaping output data helps to provide defense in depth for the system as a whole.

-Refer to proactive control '[C4: Encode and Escape Data][control4]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C4: Encode and Escape Data][control4] for more context from the OWASP Top 10 Proactive Controls project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### Character encoding and canonicalization